 There have been a lot of questions regarding the Michael Hastings car crash and his alleged death.
 Some experts have suggested that Hastings’s Mercedes could have been set to be taken over via remote control.
 Given that there were no skid marks on the road and because of other questionable factors, such an explanation is quite plausible.

-According to former U.S. government counter-terrorism official Richard Clarke, “it’s relatively easy to hack your way into the control system of a car, and to do such things as cause acceleration when the driver doesn’t want acceleration, to throw on the brakes when the driver doesn’t want the brakes on, to launch an air bag … You can do some really highly destructive things now, through hacking a car, and it’s not that hard,” as reported by the Huffington Post.
+According to former U.S. government counter-terrorism official Richard Clarke, as reported by the Huffington Post, “it’s relatively easy to hack your way into the control system of a car, and to do such things as cause acceleration when the driver doesn’t want acceleration, to throw on the brakes when the driver doesn’t want the brakes on, to launch an air bag … You can do some really highly destructive things now, through hacking a car, and it’s not that hard.”

-And an automotive expert claimed (via EPJ) that cars just don’t have massive fires like Hasting’s car did, which makes that huge car fire suspicious.
-And according to this Infowars article, Hastings’s body was not burned completely, only from the neck up, according to one witness.
+And an automotive expert claimed (via EPJ) that cars just don’t have massive fires as Hastings’s car did, which makes that huge car fire suspicious.
+And according to Infowars, Hastings’s body was not burned completely, only from the neck up, according to one witness.
 But there were no visible burns from the shoulders on down.

 Well, I’m sure there were plenty of people who didn’t like Hastings and wanted to see him dead.
 He’s the investigative journalist who did this extensive report on Gen. Stanley McChrystal, which then led to McChrystal’s resignation amid much embarrassment.
 Hastings also did this report on the “runaway general,” Gen. William Caldwell, who ordered “special ops” soldiers to use psy-ops methods on visiting U.S. senators as a means to get them to vote for increased military funding.